-Bake this sweet cornbread recipe in a cast iron skillet for a moist and delicious old-fashioned cornbread with a crispy crust.
+Bake this sweet homemade cornbread recipe in a cast-iron skillet for a moist and delicious old-fashioned cornbread with a crispy crust.
+It’s our favorite cornbread recipe!

 Originally published March 2020; this post has been updated.

-While I think many of us will agree that a crispy crust on the cornbread is ideal, some people balk at the idea of a sweet cornbread.
+While I think many of us will agree that a crispy crust on the cornbread is ideal, a lot of people balk at the idea of a sweet cornbread.
 Southern cornbread, they say, has no such thing as sugar in it.
 And they aren’t wrong.

 But you know, it’s such an indulgent comfort food for me, and in my opinion this continues to be the best cornbread recipe I’ve used.
 It has just the right amount of sweetness, and it tastes delicious with a little pat of butter.

 This easy cornbread recipe has been in my recipe file for years upon years and it never fails to make us happy.
 It makes a cake-y sweet and moist cornbread that tastes delicious with a little pat of butter or a drizzle of honey.
-If you’ve never made cornbread from scratch, you’re going to love this.
+If you’ve never made cornbread from scratch, you’re going to love this easy recipe.

 Ingredients